lpadgett/Arduino-Datalogger-for-Vernier-Conductivity-Meter/README.md

 "Deek-Robot SHIELD MODEL Data logging board Products ID:8122" data logging module (which logged data to a micro-SD card).

+NOTE: As of 9/2017, this design is outdated.
+The changes made include: adding an RF choke on the positive wire for the motor, adding 2 more electrolytic capacitors on the lines of the motor, and adding an electrolytic capacitor on the power lines of every "module" and IC.
+These changes were made to resolve the issue of noise garbling what was to be displayed on the LCD display once the motor had been running for too long.

 #LICENSING
 The only licenses that have to do with this project in terms of code are the licenses of the libraries that I did not write, such as any Adafruit libraries.
 I included the proper licensing